This post is about tipping in London and is geared toward the visitor and tourists to the city.

-However, at restaurants with wait staff where orders, drinks, and food are taken at your table, a tip from around 10% - 15% is common.
+However, at a restaurant with a doorman, waiter, or waitress where orders, drinks, and food are taken at your table, a tip from around 10% - 15% is common.

-However, if your service was unacceptably poor, it is appropriate to ask for the service charge to be removed from your bill.
+However, if your service was unacceptably poor, it is appropriate to ask for the service charge to be removed from your bill at departure.

 For a more in-depth look at tipping in London restaurants, check out this article from the Guardian.